Taisei420/furima-31752/README.md

 | item               | references | null: false, foreign_key: true |

 ###Association
-- belongs_to: users
+- belongs_to: user
 - has_one: address
-- belongs_to: items
+- belongs_to: item